1969: The Community Redevelopment Agency of Los Angeles releases its Bunker Hill Transportation Report.

 Between January and April, 1974, over 10 million pieces of literature are to be disseminated.

-More information about and photos from the campaign and its objectives can be found in this 1974 report: RTD Is Going Places: Marketing Activities Of The Public Information Department.
+More information about and photos from the campaign and its objectives can be found in the 1974 RTD Is Going Places: Marketing Activities Of The Public Information Department report.